rvsrnvsn/ICML2019/README.md

   - Theoretical result: For arbitrary data, unsupervised learning of disentangled representations is impossible!
     * Large-scale experimental study: Can we learn disentangled representations without looking at labels?
 + Takeaways
-  - Role of inductive biases and supervision should be made explicity
+  - Role of inductive biases and supervision should be made explicitly
-  - Concrete practival benegits of disentanglement should be demonstrated
+  - Concrete practical benefits of disentanglement should be demonstrated
   - Sound, reproducible experimental setup with several datasets is crucial
 + Poster 271
 + https://github.com/google-research/disentanglement_lib/